SemanticMediaWiki/SemanticMediaWiki/docs/architecture/coding.conventions.md

-Semantic MedaiWiki and many of its extensions stick to a strict naming conventions and code styles based on the [MediaWiki coding conventions](https://www.mediawiki.org/wiki/Manual:Coding_conventions).
+Semantic MediaWiki and many of its extensions stick to a strict naming conventions and code styles based on the [MediaWiki coding conventions](https://www.mediawiki.org/wiki/Manual:Coding_conventions).
 The guidelines can often be adopted to other extensions by just changing the prefix <tt>SMW</tt>.

 ## Files and folders